alkhe/fstack/README.md

 [![NPM version](https://badge.fury.io/js/fstack.svg)](http://badge.fury.io/js/fstack)
 [![Dependency Status](https://david-dm.org/chronize/fstack.svg)](https://david-dm.org/chronize/fstack)

-A lightweight and efficient driver stack to easily manage and maintain a filesystem.
+A lightweight and efficient driver stack to easily manage and maintain a filesystem. `fstack` is the missing filesystem wrangler for `Node.js`.

-`fstack` provides a simple and optimized interface for accessing a filesystem and deriving logical structures by utilizing the `fs` core library. `fstack` features high-level filesystem operations such as atomic implementations of `copy`, `move`, `delete`, and `mkdir -p`. `fstack` can also derive a filesystem tree object based on a supplied path, providing numerous solutions for filesystem dependent applications. `fstack`  is designed to replace other npm packages such as `fs-extra`, `file`, and `node-dir`. `fstack` also extends `path` and `os`, for convenience.
+`fstack` provides a simple and optimized interface for accessing a filesystem and deriving logical structures by utilizing the `fs` core library. `fstack` features high-level filesystem operations such as asynchronous atomic implementations of `copy`, `move`, `rm -rf`, and `mkdir -p`. `fstack` can also derive a filesystem tree object based on a supplied path, providing numerous solutions for filesystem dependent applications. `fstack`  is designed to replace other npm packages such as `fs-extra`, `file`, and `node-dir`. `fstack` also extends `path` and `os`, for convenience.

-`fstack`'s implementation of `mkdir -p` and `rm -rf` are more efficient than those found in the `mkdirp` and `rimraf` packages, respectively.
+`fstack`'s implementations of `mkdir -p` and `rm -rf` are more efficient than those found in the `mkdirp` and `rimraf` packages, respectively.

 Read more on [why rimraf is a hack.](#rimraf)